tomharvey/elastic-kibana-docker/README.md

 ### Docker requirements
 Starts through Docker, so install Docker first.

-Then, do some fucking about to make sure that the docker machine is configured properly to handle ES.
+Then configure your docker host to properly handle Elasticsearch.

 ##### For OSX
 ```